Why is Mentoring Necessary?

 What Results Can You Expect?

-The expected result mentoring is to move prison families into healthy, productive ways of managing their lives amid their difficult circumstances.
+The expected result mentoring is to move ex-offenders into healthy, productive ways of managing their lives amid their difficult circumstances.
 Only in this way can the cycle of defeat and crime be permanently broken.
 Our conviction is that achieving this result requires the grace of God at work in mentoring friendships.